annaorteu/wrath/README.md

 Any points above or below the prediction bands are defined as outliers and stored in the *outliers* directory.
 Several values are stored for each outlier: row number, column number, jaccard distance, y estimate of the model, estimated error, 2.5 quantile, 97.5 quantile and a definition of whether it is an 'upper' or 'lower' outlier.

-## Running *WRATH* on multiple chromosomes
+## Running *Wrath* on multiple chromosomes

-The easiest way to run *WRATH* on multiple chromosomes is to run in parallely.
+The easiest way to run *Wrath* on multiple chromosomes is to run in parallely.
 If running on a cluster and using a shceduling system such as SLURM, an array can be used to run a job for each chromosome.
 An example is found in [example array](example_run/example_wrath_slurm_array.sh).